How long does it take to do a barrier treatment spray and how long does it last?

 Does anyone need to be at home for our treatments?
 How long after the treatment will it be safe to enter my property?

-No, as long as your pets are indoors and your gates unlocked our technicians can treat your property.
-They will also leave you a note so that you know that your yard has been serviced.
+No, as long as your pets are indoors and your side gates unlocked, our technicians can treat your property.

 Are your treatments safe for my plants in the garden?